Absolutely Fabulous series 5: Other media

 A behind-the-scenes special documentary, "The Story Of Absolutely Fabulous", was broadcast on 2 January 2004.
 The special gives a definitive account of the history of the series.

 A Comic Relief special sketch of Absolutely Fabulous was broadcast on 11 March 2005.
 The story follows Edina and Patsy as they reluctantly accompany Emma Bunton to the taping of Comic Relief at the BBC Television Centre.
 Inside, a member of the production staff can't find Emma's name on the list of presenters, prompting Edina to suggest they check again under Queen Noor or Lulu.
 Emma and Edina bicker in a dressing room when Edina insists that the point of Emma's participation should be to gain greater exposure for herself.
 Edina urges Emma to lobby director and Comic Relief founder Richard Curtis for a role in one of his films.
 When Richard visits the dressing room to apologise for Emma having been left off the list, Edina and Patsy fail to recognise him and ask him to fetch Richard straightaway.
 Emma angrily writes a cheque to the charity and storms off.
 When the production staffer returns to collect Emma (now scheduled to appear after Graham Norton), Edina and Patsy first conceal (in the dressing room) and then loudly acknowledge (on-stage, live, during the Comic Relief special) Emma's departure.
 Patsy is struck by stage fright while Edina attempts a song.
 Once Patsy wets herself, both are quickly shooed from the stage by a horrified Graham.
 Miranda Hart also appears in the sketch as a production staffer.

-Future episodes

-Following the fifth series and the "White Box" special, no further series were produced.
-However, in 2011, Saunders wrote three specials that were broadcast to commemorate Absolutely Fabulous 20th anniversary.
-The three specials"—"Identity", "Job" and "Olympics"—were broadcast in late 2011 and early-to-mid-2012.